-Figure 17 - Fully open the cold water supply valve.

-- Open a hot water faucet and allow the water to run until it flows with a full stream. - 4 Let the water run full stream for three full minutes. - Close the hot water faucet and replace the aerator. - Check inlet and outlet connections and water pipes for leaks.
+- Remove the aerator at the nearest hot water faucet.
+This allows any debris in the tank or plumbing system to be washed out. - Turn the cold water supply back on. - Open a hot water faucet and allow the water to run until it flows with a full stream. - Let the water run full stream for three full minutes. - Close the hot water faucet and replace the aerator. - Check inlet and outlet connections and water pipes for leaks.
 Dry all pipes so that any drips or leaks will be apparent.
 Repair any leaks.
 Almost all leaks occur at connections and are not a tank leak.